China images – Forbidden City

 Australia to Singapore

-Posted by jerry on November 23rd, 2004 — Posted in Journal, Travel
+Posted by Jerry on November 23rd, 2004 — Posted in Journal, Travel

 After scanning the Moleskine page for the Wandering Moleskine Project I posted the moleskinskine No 8 to the next recipient.
 Then a final pack and we’re off on the first stage of our trip to Beijing – and Singapore has free internet terminals in the airport!
 Must dash 🙂